USDAForestService/fs-open-forest-platform/server/readme.md

 ## Server API Documentation

 With your local Node server running, browse to http://localhost:8080/docs/api in order to view the interactive Swagger API documentation.
 This documentation will allow interactive access to the API endpoints.

+## Authentication

+Public users must authenticate with login.gov, and Forest Service admins must authenticate with USDA eAuth.
+Both of these authentication techniques are handled by the Passport library for Node.js.

+Login.gov uses the openid-client passport plugin for the OpenID Connect protocol, and USDA eAuth uses the passport-saml plugin for the SAML protocol.

+Due to security restrictions testing can't be done locally, you must use a server on cloud.gov.
+Setting the PLATFORM environment variable will bypass all authentication checks.